djdennyjohn/nikko/README.md

 ### Run the Application

-The project with a simple development web server.
+The project is built with a simple development web server.
 The simplest way to start this server is:

 ```
 npm start